srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

     An individual enrollment is an entry for a single device that may register.
 Individual enrollments may use either X.509 leaf certificates or SAS tokens (from a physical or virtual TPM) as attestation mechanisms.
 The registration ID in an individual enrollment is alphanumeric, lowercase, and may contain hyphens.
 Individual enrollments may have the desired IoT hub device ID specified.

-1. Take a minute to explore some of the other menu options under **Settings**
+1. Take a minute to review some of the other menu options under **Settings**

    > **Note**:  This lab exercise is only intended to be an introduction to the IoT Hub Device Provisioning Service and get you more comfortable with the UI, so don't worry if you feel a bit overwhelmed at this point.
 We will be covering DPS in much more detail as the course continues.